robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 ; drop table users --

-Though you'd need to deliberately weaken this app a bit do this (see db.js, and see exercise 6).
+Though you'd need to deliberately weaken this app a bit do this (see db.js, and below).
 I'll leave this to you to play with, though.

 Of course this specific attack does rely on the fact that the UI (and the Add Post feature) only cares about user names, but it should be clear that you can put any select you like after the UNION, so long as it has the right number of columns and types.
 It also relies on you knowing the structure of the code/data and seeing what is going on, but there are tools to help the attacker with that, as we shall see below.